govau/content-guide/_accessibility-inclusivity/pdf-accessibility.md

 ### Structure PDFs logically

-To make a PDF accessible you must structure it so that structural elements such as headings are marked-up so tht a screen reader can follow the logical order of the content (structural hierarchy).
+To make a PDF accessible you must make sure structural elements such as headings are marked-up so that a screen reader can follow the logical order of the content.
+This is called the structural hierarchy.

 Guidance on how to structure PDFs: